grzegorz-aniol/graphomance/README.md

 ## Running all test

+### Running docker compose
+Rename `.env.local` file to `.env` and run `docker-compose up -d`.
+You may need to wait few minutes until all services are up and datasets data are loaded.

 ### Master script
+Before running all tests, make sure the host OS is not busy.
+Verify with CPU utilization that all services are just on standby.
 Assuming all graph database services are up and running, you can run all tests with just one script command:
 > ./run.sh